On Waseda University’s 30th anniversary in October 1913, President Shigenobu Okuma proclaimed its newly adopted Mission Statement.

 Holding the fostering of good citizens as a central principle, Waseda University pledges to cultivate people of character who can respect individuality, develop themselves and their families, benefit the nation and society, and be active in the world at large.

-Independence of Learning is tightly connected with the outsider’s spirit and a critical mind.
+Independence of Scholarship is tightly connected with the outsider’s spirit and a critical mind.
 Waseda University has promoted scientific education and research without bending to authority or temporal fashion, in order to produce independent modern citizens.